phuocvj/Documents/Expo_Manual.md

 `5` Wating a build

-	Wait for the build to complete
+	Wait for the build to complete here : https://expo.dev/

 # Submitting to the Apple App Store